SaraAli26/DockerCFG/DockerandStandaloneSpringbootExample.md

 7. Make a continer to run the image in this conatiner, by running the command ``` docker run -d -p 8080:8080 docker-and-spring  ``` in the terminal.

+  ## Docker Run Command Explanation

-  docker run: This part of the command tells Docker to create and start a new container.
+- **docker run**: This part of the command tells Docker to create and start a new container.

-  -d: This flag runs the container in detached mode, meaning the container will run in the background without blocking the terminal, so you can continue using your terminal while the application runs.
+- **-d**: This flag runs the container in detached mode, meaning the container will run in the background without blocking the terminal, so you can continue using your terminal while the application runs.

-  -p 8080:8080: This maps port 8080 on your local machine to port 8080 inside the Docker container.
-Essentially, this means that if you access http://localhost:8080 on your machine, it will be forwarded to the     container’s port 8080, where your Spring Boot application is running.
+- **-p 8080:8080**: This maps port 8080 on your local machine to port 8080 inside the Docker container.
+Essentially, this means that if you access `http://localhost:8080` on your machine, it will be forwarded to the container’s port 8080, where your Spring Boot application is running.

-  docker-and-spring: This is the name of the Docker image for your Spring Boot application.
+- **docker-and-spring**: This is the name of the Docker image for your Spring Boot application.
 Docker will use this image to create the container.

-  After excuting this command, you the container be uup and running and you can access the end point thorugh the container.
+After executing this command, the container will be up and running, and you can access the endpoints through the container.

 ![Image is built](https://i.ibb.co/JFJYyTm/Screenshot-2024-10-04-211007.png)